-Students may want to create a newspaper from the 1830s, in which their review is included.
+Students may want to create a periodical from the time in which their review will be published.
 The review itself could incorporate quotes and/or headlines from actual historical reviews.
 The students' reviews can follow a similar outline to that for the activity above, but they must remember the time period in which they are pretending to write.